 “What?”
 This isn’t real.
 Seth can’t like me.
 I mean Ellie has been teasing us for so long but that’s what it has always been… some mere teasing.

 “I like you.
-Not the I like you as a friend thing but the thing when a little boy says to a little girl I like like you,” he explains, sadness written all over his face.
+Not the I like you as a friend thing, Aaliyah, I fancy you,” he explains, sadness written all over his face.
 We stare at each other, not knowing what to say next.

 This is Seth and me.
 Through the years, he’s been my best guy friend (next to James that is) and only that.
 Him telling me he likes me more than that is… weird and unexpected and a whole lot other stuff I can’t describe.

 He seems to read my mind, “Believe me, I don’t like this anymore that you do.”
 His eyes are downcast and his skin turns pale.
-It must hurt: having feelings for someone you shouldn't have.
+It must hurt: having feelings for someone you shouldn't.

 “Huh?” he asks.